Looking for Rewards?*

 What are the pros and cons of cash ISAs?

-Choosing to invest your money in a cash ISA has a range of benefits, but it’s not without its drawbacks, too.
+Choosing to invest your money in a cash ISA has a range of benefits, but there are disadvantages to consider too.

 Pros:

-- You won’t pay tax on interest earned – this is one of the main reasons people use ISAs.
-The interest earned on your account is entirely yours to keep, maximising your saving potential.
+- You won’t pay tax on interest earned – this is one of the main reasons why people open cash ISAs.

 Cons:

-- Penalties for withdrawing early – if you’re on a fixed-term deal and need to withdraw your money early, you’ll need to pay a heavy fee
+- Penalties for withdrawing early – you’ll be charged a fee if you’re on a fixed-term deal and need to withdraw your money early.

 Is my money safe in a cash ISA?